based2/KB/network/ip_filter.md

 block from any to 18.224.21.96
 # abuse.ch TF 1[.]tcp[.]sa[.]ngrok[.]io https://blog.talosintelligence.com/google-cloud-run-abuse/
 block from any to 18.228.115.60
+# https://threatfox.abuse.ch browse/malware/win.njrat/
+block from any to 18.229.140.246
 # https://threatfox.abuse.ch/browse/malware/apk.spynote/
 block from any to 18.229.146.63
 # https://www.abuseipdb.com/check https://threatfox.abuse.ch/browse/malware/win.limerat/